NawaMan/WorkSpace/README.md

 **WorkSpace** is a lightweight framework for running reproducible development environments inside Docker.

-It provides simple launcher scripts --  `workspace.sh` for Bash/Linux/macOS
-  and `workspace.ps1` for PowerShell/Windows -- that abstract away the messy parts of `docker run`.
+It provides a single launcher script — `workspace.sh` — that abstracts away the messy details of `docker run`.
-Instead of memorizing long commands or maintaining complex Docker Compose setups, you configure a few variables in `workspace.env` (image, variant, ports, etc.) and optional runtime tweaks in `workspace-docker.args`.
+Instead of memorizing long commands or maintaining complex Docker Compose setups,
-Then you can spin up a consistent workspace container with a single command.
+you simply configure a few variables in `ws--config.sh` (such as image, variant, and ports).

+With just one command, you can launch a fully reproducible and isolated development workspace.

 ## Why WorkSpace?

-When you work inside a container, files you create often end up owned by the container’s user (frequently root).
+When developing inside containers, files you create often end up owned by the container’s user (usually `root`).
-That leads to annoying permission errors on the host: you can’t edit, clean up, or commit those files without `sudo` gymnastics.
+This leads to frustrating permission issues on the host — you can’t easily edit, remove, or commit those files without resorting to `sudo` or other workarounds.

-WorkSpace fixes that by mapping the container’s user to **your host UID/GID**, so everything you create or modify inside the container is **owned by you on the host** -- as if it came from the same machine.
+**WorkSpace** solves this by mapping the container’s user to **your host UID and GID**.
+That means every file you create or modify inside the container is **owned by you on the host** — just as if it were created directly on your local machine.

-### What this gives you
+### What This Gives You

-- **Seamless file access** – create/edit/delete files in the container; use them on the host with no permission surprises.
+- **Seamless file access** – Create, edit, and delete files inside the container, then use them on the host with no permission issues.
-- **Team-friendly**        – every developer keeps their own UID/GID mapping -- no “root-owned” repos.
+- **Team-friendly** – Each developer uses their own UID and GID mapping — no more “root-owned” repositories.
-- **Project isolation**    – keep toolchains & deps in the container while working directly in your project folder.
+- **Project isolation** – Keep toolchains and dependencies inside the container while working directly in your project folder.
-- **Portable config**      – `workspace.env` and `workspace-docker.args` travel with your repo.
+- **Portable configuration** – `ws--config.sh` travel with your repository, ensuring consistent setups across machines.

 ## Variants

-WorkSpace provides **ready-to-use container variants** for common scenarios:
+WorkSpace provides several **ready-to-use container variants** designed for different development workflows.
+Each variant comes pre-configured with a curated toolset and a consistent runtime environment.

+### Available Variants

-  - `container`  – minimal base with shell; bare but flexible.
+- **`container`** – A minimal base image with essential shell tools.
+  Ideal for building custom environments, running CLI applications, or lightweight automation tasks.

-  - `notebook`   – Jupyter Notebook + bash, useful for runnable notebooks and docs.
+- **`notebook`** – Includes Jupyter Notebook with Bash and other utilities.
+  Great for data science, analytics, documentation, or interactive scripting workflows.

-  - `codeserver` – Web-based VS Code (`code-server`) for full IDE in the browser.
+- **`codeserver`** – A web-based VS Code environment powered by [`code-server`](https://github.com/coder/code-server).

-Typical use cases include:
-  - Most project + Easy on-boarding -- running Jupyter notebooks (VARIANT=notebook) and create often use operation scripte like build/test as notebooks.
-  - Coding inside VS Code/code-server (VARIANT=codeserver).
-  - Bare-bone development shells (VARIANT=container) where you can build on to customize as you need.
-  - Isolated environments for cloud SDKs, CI builds, or teaching/training setups.
+  Provides a full browser-accessible IDE with Git integration, terminals, and extensions.

+- **`desktop-xfce`**, **`desktop-kde`**, **`desktop-lxqt`** – Full Linux desktop environments accessible via browser or remote desktop (e.g., noVNC).
+  Useful for GUI-heavy workflows or running native IDEs like IntelliJ IDEA, PyCharm, or Eclipse inside Docker.

+### Typical Use Cases

+- **Data Science & Notebooks** – Quickly spin up reproducible Jupyter environments using `VARIANT=notebook`.
+  Ideal for experiments, reports, or teaching interactive examples.

+- **Web or App Development** – Develop directly in a browser-based IDE using `VARIANT=codeserver`, complete with terminal and Git integration.

+- **Lightweight CLI Workflows** – Use `VARIANT=container` for scripting, building, and testing in an isolated but fast shell environment.

+- **GUI Development Environments** – Run full desktop IDEs or graphical tools using `VARIANT=desktop-*`.
+  Perfect for complex projects requiring a windowed environment without polluting your host.

+- **Continuous Integration & Training** – Standardize development or CI environments for teams and classrooms, ensuring consistent behavior across machines.

+---

+> 💡 **Tip:** You can override the variant at runtime using:
+> ```bash
+> ./workspace.sh --variant codeserver
+> ```
+> Or set it permanently in your configuration file (`ws--config.sh`).

 ## Built-in Tools

-The base image comes with a curated set of command-line tools for productivity, scripting, and troubleshooting:
+Every WorkSpace image comes with a carefully selected set of command-line tools for productivity, scripting, and troubleshooting.
+These essentials are preinstalled so you can start working immediately — no extra setup required.

+### 🧰 Included Tool Categories

-  - Shells & Process Management: bash, zsh, tini
+- **Shells & Process Management**
+  `bash`, `zsh`, `tini`

-  - Networking & Transfers: curl, wget, httpie
+- **Networking & Transfers**
+  `curl`, `wget`, `httpie`

-  - Source Control & GitHub: git, gh (GitHub CLI), tig
+- **Source Control & GitHub Integration**
+  `git`, `gh` (GitHub CLI), `tig`

-  - Editors & File Browsers: nano, tilde, ranger, less
+- **Editors & File Browsers**
-  - Data Processing: jq, yq, tree
+  `nano`, `tilde`, `ranger`, `less`

+- **Data Processing & Formatting**
+  `jq`, `yq`, `tree`

-  - Compression & Archiving: unzip, zip, xz-utils
+- **Compression & Archiving**
-  - System Utilities: ca-certificates, locales, sudo

-These are installed by default so you can hit the ground running without needing extra setup.
+  `unzip`, `zip`, `xz-utils`

+- **System Utilities**
+  `ca-certificates`, `locales`, `sudo`

+---

+> 💡 **Tip:** Each variant extends this base toolset — for example,
+> `notebook` adds Jupyter, and `codeserver` adds a web-based IDE.
+> You can also customize your setup by adding additional packages in your Dockerfile.

-## Quick start
+## Quick Examples

 ```shell
 ./workspace.sh -- make test